JarontheGreat/UpdatedPolicies/rules-and-punishments/rules-and-punishments.md

 24\.
 A one to two day mute is sufficient in most other cases.
 The staff member has discretion if they believe a shorter or longer mute is appropriate.

 ## Profanity
 25\.
-It is against the rules to use profanity on the server, in any medium.
+It is against the rules to use profanity on the server, whether that be in chat, on signs, in books, in item names, or any other medium.

 26\.
 Use of profanity can be punished by a mute.